Surue/surue.github.io/_projects/pok_engine.md

 type: school-project
 time: 6 months during my third year
 last_update: 2020-05-10
-excerpt: This is a 6 months school project we made in our third year.
-The objective was to do a game (Stars of Anarchy) running on the Nintendo Switch using a custom game engine (PokEngine).
+excerpt: This is a <b>6 months school project</b> we made in our third year.
+The objective was to do a game (Stars of Anarchy) running on the <b>Nintendo Switch</b> using a custom game engine (PokEngine).
 We separated the team in three main groups, Game, Tool and Engine.
-I was leading the overall team and also more specifically the engine's team.
+I was the <b>lead programmer and engine</b> on the project.
 I implemented most of the core feature used in the engine as the graphic engine, physics engine, entity manager, resource manager, and so on.
 ---

 ## Overview